-In closing, we believe that numerous strategies are available to further reduce hydrocarbon and NOx emissions from mobile source engines to meet the most stringent ozone ambient standards under discussion by EPA experts and others.
+In closing, we believe that numerous proven strategies are available to further reduce hydrocarbon and NOx emissions from mobile source engines to meet the most stringent ozone ambient standards proposed by EPA.
 Once appropriate health-based standards are in place, our industry is prepared to do its part and deliver these cost-effective, advanced emission control technologies to the market.